alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ## Close Callback

-Listen for the Toast close callback using `onClose`.
+Listen for callbacks when the Toast is closed using `onClose`.

 ```tsx
 import * as React from 'react';